chayawaranon/billboard-scraping-R/README.md

 # billboard scraping with R

-This project involves writing a web scraping with R from billboard chart hot 100 website.
+This project involves writing a web with R from the Billboard chart hot 100 website and saving it to google sheet.